StefanoFioravanzo/evolving-wikipedia-graph/README.md

 The mapper job accessing the data through the WikipediaInputFormat will call the method `nextKeyValue` implemented in the `WikipediaInputFormat` class every time is has enough resources to process a new data pair.

-To implement all the map and reduce operations to efficiently parse the wikipedia revisions we use Spark, which exposes a simple interface.
-Scala also helps a lot in writing functional code, being itself a functional first programming language.
+To implement all the map and reduce operations to efficiently parse the wikipedia revisions we use Spark.
 All of the Spark transformations are in `LinkParser.scala` and `RevisionParser.scala`.

 ### Sample data